American Society for Radiation Oncology members receive fellow designation

-American Society for Radiation Oncology designated 35 members as ASTRO fellows.
+American Society for Radiation Oncology designated 26 members to receive ASTRO fellow designation.

-The honorees will be recognized during the society’s annual meeting, scheduled for Oct.
-21-24 in San Antonio.
+The honorees will be recognized during the society’s annual meeting, scheduled for Sept.
+15-18 in Chicago.

-“On behalf of ASTRO, I commend and thank these 35 outstanding physicians and scientists for their far-reaching contributions to our specialty over the years and for all that each individual has done to advance and improve cancer care,” Brian Kavanagh, MD, MPH, FASTRO, chair of ASTRO’s board of directors, said in a press release.
+“On behalf of ASTRO, I commend these 26 outstanding physicians and scientists for their collective and far-reaching contributions to our specialty, as well as for each individual’s work to advance cancer research, education and clinical care to improve patient outcomes,” Paul Harari, MD, FASTRO, chair of ASTRO’s board of directors, said in a press release.

 ASTRO fellows designation honors individuals who made significant contributions to the society and radiation oncology through research, education, patient care or service to the field.
 Only 353 of ASTRO’s 10,000-plus members around the world have received FASTRO designation since 2006.